martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 the actual identity of the peer for one connection might differ from the peer on another connection.

-Information extracted from a TLS connection therefore MUST NOT be used in a secondary protocol outside of that connection if that protocol relies on the signaling protocol having the same peers.
+Critically, information about the identity of TLS peers provides no assurances about the identity of signaling peers and do not transfer between TLS connections in the same session.
+Information extracted from a TLS connection therefore MUST NOT be used in a secondary protocol outside of that connection if that protocol assumes that the signaling protocol has the same peers.
 Similarly, security-sensitive information from one TLS connection MUST NOT be used in other TLS connections even if they are established as a result of the same signaling session.

 # Security Considerations

-This entire document contains security considerations.
+The mitigations in this document, when combined with identity assertions, ensure that there is no opportunity to misrepresent the identity of TLS peers.
+This assurance is provided even if an attacker can modify signaling messages.

+Without identity assertions, the mitigations in this document prevent the session splicing attack described in {{fp}}.
+Defense against session concatenation ({{concat}}) additionally requires protocol peers are not able to claim the certificate fingerprints of other entities.

 # IANA Considerations